ntavakoulnia/Customer-Churn-Prediction-/README.md

 Exploratory Data Analysis (EDA): Box plots were generated for key numerical features (tenure, MonthlyCharges, TotalCharges) to assess distributions and detect outliers.
 Tenure was also segmented into groups for deeper pattern recognition.

 Customer Segmentation: Customers were segmented based on tenure groups, using bins to segment customers by how long they’ve been with the company i.e (0-1yr, 1-2yr, etc).
 New features like average monthly charges and service usage were created.
-Generated a new binary feature NoAddServices to flag customers who don’t use any additional services i.e (OnlineBackup, StreamingTV, etc)
+A new binary feature called NoAddServices was made to flag customers who don’t use any additional services i.e (OnlineBackup, StreamingTV, etc)

 Modeling and Evaluation